Social Impact Updates

 Celebrating Twenty Years of Shareholder Activism: For the past twenty years, shareholders of the Domini Funds have used their investments to enable conversations with executives at some of the largest and most influential corporations on a wide range of social and environmental issues.
 Since our first shareholder resolution was submitted in 1993, Domini has filed more than 240 proposals at 95 different corporations.
 This year, we look back on some of the notable shareholder activism successes from the past twenty years.

-Addressing Corporate Tax Avoidance: Tax avoidance weakens societies and threatens long-term wealth creation.
-That is why Domini is taking a lead role in asking corporations to adopt more responsible and transparent tax strategies.
-Our first of its kind proposal, asking Google to adopt a set of ethical principles to guide its tax strategies, helped to raise awareness of this critical issue and led to our first conversation with Google about its tax strategies, a dialogue that we hope will continue.
+Addressing Corporate Tax Avoidance: Domini is taking a leading role in asking corporations to adopt more responsible and transparent tax strategies.
+Our first of its kind proposal, asking Google to adopt a set of ethical principles to guide its tax strategies, helped to raise awareness or this critical issue and led to our first conversation with Google about its tax strategies, a dialogue that we hope will continue.

 De-militarizing Amazon.com: Domini wrote a letter to Amazon.com CEO Jeff Bezos, raising concerns about the company's participation in the militarization of the civilian firearms market, after we discovered semi-automatic weapon accessories being sold on Amazon that could help gun owners increase the firepower of their weapons.
 Amazon executives took our letter quite seriously, and most of the products we identified have been removed and added to the company's list of prohibited items.

 So far this year, we have also engaged with several companies to ensure that their supply chain purchases are not inadvertently driving human rights violations or deforestation, and we asked Chipotle Mexican Grill to produce a sustainability report to substantiate claims about the company's social and environmental responsibility.
-For more details, download PDF versions of our First Quarter and Second Quarter Social Impact Updates.
+For more details, download PDFs of our Social Impact Update: First Quarter, Second Quarter.

 Download our 2013 Social Impact Updates (PDF Format).